Statue of Jan Olszewski

-The Jan Olszewski Monument (Pomnik Jana Olszewskiego) is a bronze statue in Warsaw, Poland, placed in front of the Building of the Chancellery of the Prime Minister at 1/3 Ujazdów Avenue, within the neighbourhood of Ujazdów in the Downtown district.
+The statue of Jan Olszewski (Pomnik Jana Olszewskiego) is a bronze statue in Warsaw, Poland, placed in front of the Building of the Chancellery of the Prime Minister at 1 and 3 Ujazdów Avenue, within the neighbourhood of Ujazdów in the Downtown district.
 It is dedicated to Jan Olszewski, a lawyer and politician, who was the Prime Minister of Poland from 1991 to 1992.
 It was unveiled on 21 December 2022.

 History

-The construction of the monument was approved by the Warsaw City Council in February 2019, shortly after death of Jan Olszewski, the Prime Minister of Poland from 1991 to 1992.
+The construction of the monument was approved by the Warsaw City Council in February 2019, shortly after the death of Jan Olszewski, the Prime Minister of Poland from 1991 to 1992.

-On 4 June 2019, on the 27th anniversary of the disbandment of the Olszewski's cabinet, was held a ceremony of lying the cornerstone.
-The ceremony was attended by numerous government officials, including the Prime Minister Mateusz Morawiecki, Piotr Gliński, the deputy prime minister, Julia Przyłębska, the head of the Constitutional Tribunal, and Jarosław Kaczyński, the leader of the Law and Justice party.
+The ceremony of laying the cornerstone was held on 4 June 2019, on the 27th anniversary of the disbandment of the Olszewski's cabinet.
+It was attended by numerous government officials, including Mateusz Morawiecki, the Prime Minister of Poland, Piotr Gliński, the deputy prime minister, Julia Przyłębska, the head of the Constitutional Tribunal, and Jarosław Kaczyński, the leader of the Law and Justice party.

 The monument was unveiled on 21 December 2022, in front of the Building of the Chancellery of the Prime Minister.
-The ceremony was attended by Prime Minister Mateusz Morawiecki, Elżbieta Witek, the Marshal of the Sejm, and other government officials.
+The ceremony was attended by Mateusz Morawiecki, the Prime Minister, Elżbieta Witek, the Marshal of the Sejm, and other government officials.

 Design

 The monument consists of a bronze statue of Jan Olszewski wearing a suit.
-It features a Polish inscription which reads "Czyja będzie Polska…", and translates to "Whose will Poland be…".
-It was quote by Olszewski.
+It is placed on a pedestal, inscribed with a Polish text which reads "Czyja będzie Polska …", a quote by Olszewski.
+It translates to "To whom shall Poland belong …".